America Invents Act Will Increase Patent Application Backlog and Will Not Encourage Innovation or Job Creation!

 Recent Posts

-- Foundations of Patent Law
+- The History of Patent Damages

 I agree that it doesn’t seem to make an incredible amount of sense to include in this patent reform bill numerous provisions that are simultaneously significant and controversial.
 Since the PTO’s backlog is today’s main patent law concern, and there is apparently universal agreement as to fee diversion and fee-setting authority, it would make most sense to focus on getting the office the funding that it needs to tackle the backlog, and then just getting out of the way.